-7. PERIOD OF AGREEMENT.
+(8) PERIOD OF AGREEMENT.

-This Agreement shall begin on July 1, 2018 and shall end on

-June 30, 2019, unless terminated earlier in accordance with the provisions of Paragraph (19) of this Agreement.
+This Agreement shall begin July 1, 2019 and shall end on June 30, 2020, unless terminated earlier in accordance with the provisions of Paragraph (17) of this Agreement.
 Consistent with the definition of "period of performance" contained in 2 C.F.R. §200.77, the term "period of agreement" refers to the time during which the Sub-Recipient "may incur new obligations to carry out the work authorized under" this Agreement.
 In accordance with 2 C.F.R. §200.309, the Sub-Recipient may receive reimbursement under this Agreement only for "allowable costs incurred during the period of performance."
 In accordance with section 215.971(1)(d), Florida Statutes, the Sub-Recipient may expend funds authorized by this Agreement "only for allowable costs resulting from obligations incurred during" the period of agreement.
-Pre-award costs are allowable only with the prior written approval of FDEM and are included in the award agreement.
-To request pre-award costs, a written request must be included with the application and be signed by the Authorized Representative of the entity.
-The letter must outline what the pre-award costs are for, including a detailed budget break-out of pre-award costs from the post-award costs, and a justification for approval.